Javascript is not enabled.

 “Insurers may ask if a doctor treated you, gave you medical advice or prescribed any medications for certain conditions in the last two years,” says CEO Joanne Giardini-Russell of Giardini Medicare, an independent insurance agency in Howell, Michigan.

-Having one of the following medical conditions in the past two years could increase the rate you’ll pay for a Medigap policy, depending on the insurer:
+Having one of the following conditions in the past two years could increase the rate you’ll pay for a Medigap policy, depending on the insurer:

 • Artery or vein blockage